orientez/book-notes/books/designing-data-intensive-applications.md

 For example, you can capture the changes in a database and continually apply the same changes to a search index.

-We can call log consumers _derived data systems_: the data stored in the search index and the data warehouse is just another view.
+We can call log consumers 🟨🟨🟨_derived data systems_🟨🟨🟨: the data stored in the search index and the data warehouse is just another view.
 Change data capture is a mechanism for ensuring that all changes made to the system of record are also reflected in the derived data systems.

 Change data capture makes one database the leader, and turns the others into followers.

-Database triggers can be used to implement change data capture, but they tend to be fragile and have significant performance overheads.
+Database triggers can be used to implement [change data capture](https://aws.amazon.com/about-aws/whats-new/2014/11/10/introducing-dynamodb-streams/), but they tend to be fragile and have significant performance overheads.
 Parsing the replication log can be a more robust approach.

 LinkedIn's Databus, Facebook's Wormhole, and Yahoo!'s Sherpa use this idea at large scale.
 Bottled Watter implements CDC for PostgreSQL decoding the write-ahead log, Maxwell and Debezium for something similar for MySQL by parsing the binlog, Mongoriver reads the MongoDB oplog, and GoldenGate provide similar facilities for Oracle.